sugarlabs/help-activity/source/pippy_lessonplan.rst

 *AGE CATEGORY: 11+*

-*OBJECTIVE: Displaying variables in the stdout*
+*OBJECTIVE: Displaying variables in the output panel*

 The same variable implementation can be shown in the script mode or a **Jupyter Notebook**.
 This can be re-shown with the interactive and